 Abstract (~100 words)

 Tumor genomes contain numerous somatic sequence variants.
 These include single nucleotide mutations, small insertions and deletions and larger sequence rearrangements.
 A large majority of these variants occur in noncoding parts of the genome.
 Noncoding variants can effect gene expression to variable extents and may have major functional consequences causing tumor progression.
 Although most previous studies have focused on the identification of functional variants in protein-coding genes, many recent studies suggest that the repertoire of noncoding somatic variants contains driver events playing an important role in tumor growth.
 Furthermore, numerous noncoding germline variants are known to play a role in cancer susceptibility.
 In many instances, tumor growth relies on an intricate balance between inherited germline and acquired somatic variants.
-In this review, we discuss the current understanding of the role of somatic and germline variants in cancer.
+In this review, we discuss the current understanding of the role of noncoding somatic and germline variants in cancer.

 Introduction

 In this part we will discuss that this topic is very timely because whole-genome sequencing of tumors is possible now and there is huge interest in knowing what the variants mean.
-We will discuss the following points:
+We will discuss the following points: [[EKtoMG: The points that Mark R. raised here are discussed in conclusions/perspective and I elaborated them more.
+I think it is ok to discuss them in conclusions/perspectives.
+What do you think ??]].

 1) Noncoding regions play varied roles in cancer – e.g. besides sequence variants in these regions, epigenetic changes and expression changes of noncoding RNAs can also drive cancer.
 We will make the reader aware that our article focuses only on sequence variants in noncoding parts.

-2) We will discuss that noncoding mutations are much more abundant than coding by providing a sense of the scale of genomic coverage.
+2) We will discuss that noncoding mutations are much more abundant than coding by providing a sense of the scale of genomic coverage. [[EKtoMG: I agree with Mark R. that we can include this idea in the figure]]

 3) We will discuss that many germline mutations in promoters and enhancers are known to be causal for inherited diseases and we are just beginning to explore the role of noncoding somatic mutations in oncogenesis.
 Recent studies show that small changes in gene expression caused by noncoding mutations can have large phenotypic impact (e.g. a SNP in enhancer causing 20% change in KITLG expression is responsible for blond hair color).
-So cumulative effect of small changes in expression due to noncoding mutations in cancer can be huge.
+Thus, the combined effect of small changes in expression due to noncoding mutations in cancer might be huge.
 In relation to this, the current idea of binary classification of somatic mutations, i.e. drivers and passengers, may not necessarily be true.
-This is because the tendency of mutation to cause tumor growth may not be the extreme 100% (driver) or 0% (passenger) 1, 2but rather anywhere in between. [[Mark R.: What are your thoughts about the highlighted sentences.]]
-We will also discuss how there is an increased interest in the cancer community to analyze noncoding mutations because many recent studies point to the role of TERT promoter mutations in many different cancer types.
+This is because the tendency of mutation to cause tumor growth may not be the extreme 100% (driver) or 0% (passenger) but rather anywhere in between.
+While some somatic variants may have a direct role (such as TERT promoter mutations found in many different cancer types), others may indirectly modulate important cancer pathways (such as genomic rearrangements perturbing androgen receptor binding sites in a subset of prostate cancers1, 2).
+We discuss various examples under ‘Known cases of somatic variants playing a role in tumor development and growth’ that illustrate this point.

 4) We will also discuss germline variants that have been associated with increased cancer susceptibility, specially the cases where there is an intricate relationship between germline polymorphisms and somatic variants.